olekuz/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/open-policy-agent.md

 Moreover, using these rules you can also modify request content 🚀 Suggestion is to use those modifications in dev environments also do not forget to create a backup of the rego rules (ideally to store it in git)

+Enable flag is used on organisation level in case that it's not set or it's false we are aming settings from `tyk_analytics.conf`.

+Additional Permissions are set on organisation level object, a sligtly different than Open Policy here we combine addiitonal permissions from organisation object and from global config in our case it's set inside `tyk_analytics.conf`.

 ### Language intro
 The Open Policy Agent (OPA, pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language (Rego) that lets you specify policy as code and simple APIs to offload policy decision-making from your software. (source: https://www.openpolicyagent.org/docs/latest/)